 Invasive species are species that are not native to the province, or are outside of their natural distribution, and can negatively impact British Columbia’s environment, people and/or economy.
 Our highway maintenance and construction contractors use these resources to help follow best practices at the roadside.

-Through targeted legislation, investments in green infrastructure, activities in both commercial and residential transportation, and prudent planning for the future the Province is taking steps to green its transportation systems.
+Through targeted legislation, investments in green infrastructure, activities in both commercial and residential transportation, and prudent planning for the future the B.C. government is taking steps to green its transportation systems.